chigham/mystery-box/README.md

 Confirm Flask paths are working by clicking "hello world" which includes an embedded link to another page rendered by dask.

 Next steps: configure python anywhere web app to look at github repository code.

+### Connecting GitHub to PythonAnywhere Web App
+Here are some directions: `https://www.youtube.com/watch?v=4sTZN15J33A`